andreimerlescu/andreimerlescu/README.md

 ### Go packages + CLI utilities

 I learned Go and built a handful of commercial and enterprise scale applications in Go (3 completed each over 10K lines).
 In addition to that, while learning Go, I built a handful of packages to help me master the patterns of Go.
 I use the packages I write.
-I am sure most engineers are like that.
 Making them open source, allows you to run them as well and work off from them as well.

 - [figtree](https://github.com/andreimerlescu/figtree) — unified CLI flag / env / config file management
 - [sema](https://github.com/andreimerlescu/sema) — semaphore primitives for Go concurrency control